 1. Research hotel pet fees and restrictions

 Hotels that allow pets often charge extra fees and deposits, including nonrefundable cleaning fees.
 Before booking your room, check the hotel pet policy, fees, and requirements, including pet weight and size restrictions.
-Learn more about traveling with pets.

 2. Ask about the hotel property and noise levels